sergueik/springboot_study/basic-aspnetcore-serilog-alpine/README.md

 ```
 ### TODO

-  * send aspnetcore app logs directly to Elasticsearch by usiSng the `Serilog.Sinks.ElasticSearch` package and format the message according to __Elastic.CommonSchema__ via `Elastic.CommonSchema.Serilog.EcsTextFormatter` package
+  * send aspnetcore app logs directly to Elastic Search by using the `Serilog.Sinks.ElasticSearch` package and format the message according to __Elastic.CommonSchema__ via `Elastic.CommonSchema.Serilog.EcsTextFormatter` package

 ### See Also